PhD 2015 - The University of Texas at Austin, Germanic Studies

 BA 2002 - DePaul University, International Studies

-I joined the St. Olaf German faculty in Fall 2015 and have enjoyed teaching courses in intermediate-level (231/232) and bridge-level (251) German and advanced seminars in twentieth-century German literature, history, and culture.
-My research interests include the history of German Volkskunde / European Ethnology, German-speaking war/postwar film, intersections of ethnography and German Studies, and integrating social justice teaching in a content-based language curriculum.
-As an interdisciplinary scholar, I am especially interested in how the ideas, people, and material things that comprise those and other cultural fields flow and transform across time, localities, and different fields of culture (literature, politics, art, etc.).
-My research--presented at the GSA, ACTFL, NEMLA, MMLA, SCMLA, and HSS--has been supported by fellowships from Fulbright and DAAD.
+I joined the St. Olaf German faculty in Fall 2015 and have enjoyed teaching a broad array of German courses at the intermediate and advanced levels, as well as courses in film studies and anthropology.
+In my teaching and course design, I strive to integrate diverse identities and social justice perspectives into an engaging content-based language curriculum.
+My research interests include the history of German anthropology and folklore studies, German war/postwar film, ethnography and critical historiography.
+As an interdisciplinary scholar, I am interested in how ideas, people, and material things flow and transform across time, localities, and different fields of culture (literature, politics, art, etc.).
+My research has been presented at the GSA, ACTFL, NEMLA, MMLA, SCMLA, and HSS and has been supported by grants and fellowships from Fulbright, DAAD, and the University of Freiburg.

 - Intermediate German I and II (German 231, 232)